Evdayapps/madassistant-clientsdk/README.md

 ### Developers
 - Enable developers to retrieve logs for a particular issue without having to replicate the issue on their end, which might be impossible in some cases.
 ### End Users
-- This library may even be integrated into production builds, to enable debugging of hard-to-reproduce issues happening on a client's device
+- This library may even be integrated into production builds, to enable debugging of hard-to-reproduce issues happening on a client's device.

 ## Security